-Steven represents clients on mergers and acquisitions, securities laws and corporate governance matters.
-He has advised numerous companies and boards of directors in connection with various change-of-control transactions involving strategic and financial buyers.
-He also regularly counsels clients with respect to corporate governance issues and fiduciary duty litigation.
+Steven represents clients on mergers and acquisitions, corporate governance and securities law matters.
+He has advised companies and boards of directors in connection with various change-of-control transactions involving strategic buyers and financial sponsors.
+He also regularly counsels clients with respect to corporate governance issues, shareholder activism, and fiduciary duty matters.

 Steven is the co-editor and contributing author of Corporate Governance: Law and Practice (LexisNexis), which is a two-volume/16-chapter treatise.
-He is also the co-author with colleague Allen Goolsby of Goolsby & Haas on Virginia Corporations (5th edition 2014, LexisNexis).
-This book is the definitive guide to Virginia corporation law.
+He is also the co-author of Goolsby & Haas on Virginia Corporations (5th edition 2014, LexisNexis), which is the definitive guide to Virginia corporation law.

 In addition, Steven has authored more than 35 articles that have appeared in legal and business publications such as The M&A Lawyer, Deal Lawyers, Corporate Governance Advisor, The Business Lawyer, and Delaware Law Review, among others.
 Several of his articles have been cited by the Delaware Court of Chancery and the Delaware Supreme Court.
 Steven contributes to the blogs Harvard Law School Forum on Corporate Governance and Financial Regulation and Deal Lawyers.com.

 Steven is an appointed member of the Committee on Corporate Laws of the Business Law Section of the American Bar Association.
 This committee has jurisdiction over the Model Business Corporation Act, which is followed in whole or in part by a majority of states.
 He previously served as chairman of the ABA Corporate Governance Subcommittee on Current Developments and Emerging Issues.
 In addition, he has served as an adjunct professor of law at the University of Richmond School of Law, where he has taught a course on mergers and acquisitions.